CrowdSalat/docker-graphhopper-cologne/README.md

 # graphhopper docker image cologne

 Provides a docker image which starts a [graphhopper](https://github.com/graphhopper/graphhopper/tree/0.13) server which is configured for calculating bike routes in cologne.
 You can find the build image on [Dockerhub](https://hub.docker.com/repository/docker/crowdsalat/graphhopper-cologne-bike).
-An overview of the API of Graphhopper can be found [here](https://github.com/graphhopper/graphhopper/blob/0.13/docs/web/api-doc.md).
+An overview of the API of Graphhopper can be found [here](https://github.com/graphhopper/graphhopper/blob/5.1/docs/web/api-doc.md).

-- The image uses the version [0.13 of graphhopper](https://graphhopper.com/public/releases/graphhopper-web-0.13.0.jar)
+- The base image can be found on [Dockerhub](https://hub.docker.com/r/israelhikingmap/graphhopper)
+- Dockerfile of base image on [Github](https://github.com/IsraelHikingMap/graphhopper-docker-image-push)
 - The map data is downloaded from [Geofabrik](https://download.geofabrik.de/europe/germany/nordrhein-westfalen/koeln-regbez.html)
-- The config is downloaded from [official github repository](https://raw.githubusercontent.com/graphhopper/graphhopper/0.13/config-example.yml) and edited for usage with bike
+- The config is downloaded from [official github repository](https://raw.githubusercontent.com/graphhopper/graphhopper/5.1/config-example.yml) and edited for usage with bike
-- The container takes between 850mb and 1gb of memory and takes around 86 seconds to startup.
+- The container takes between 850mb and 1gb of memory and takes around 35 seconds to startup.

-**The official [docker image from graphhopper](https://hub.docker.com/r/graphhopper/graphhopper/) with tag 1.0-pre38 only takes around 22 seconds to startup.**

 ## usage